-Note: Technically, you can dig around the advanced settings of SMS Backup+ to reconfigure it to work with any IMAP-enabled email server.
+NOTE: Technically, you can dig around the advanced settings of SMS Backup+ to reconfigure it to work with any IMAP-enabled email server.
 However, since it was designed to work with Gmail and works so well with Gmail’s search, threading, and starring functionality, we’re not going to mess with a good thing.

-Configuring Your Gmail Account for IMAP Access
+Step One: Configure Your Gmail Account for IMAP Access

 SMS Backup+ requires IMAP access to your Gmail account to function.
 Let’s take a moment and hop over to the Gmail account we’re planning on using with the application and check the status.